1955 Alabama Crimson Tide football team: Georgia

 At Athens, the Crimson Tide lost to the Georgia Bulldogs 35–14 on homecoming at Sanford Stadium.
 The Bulldogs took a 14–0 halftime lead after James Harper threw a 25-yard touchdown pass to Laneair Roberts in the first and on a one-yard Robert Garrard run in the second quarter.
 The Tide then scored the first touchdown of the second half on a six-yard Donald Kinderknecht run to cut the Georgia lead to 14–7.
 However, the Bulldogs responded with a three-yard Henry Dukes run to make the score 21–7 at the start of the fourth.
 In the final quarter, Conrad Manisera scored on a four-yard run and on a one-yard John Bell run for Georgia and on a one-yard Bart Starr run for Alabama.
-The loss brought Alabama's all-time record against Georgia to 21–16–4.